1leumas/1leumas/README.md

 ### Hi there, I'm Samuel 👋
 #### About
-I am a Computer Science Student at UNIJUI
+I'm a Computer Science Student at UNIJUI
 #### Current Stack
 - Main Language: `Javascript`
 - Backend: `Nodejs`